Consultation and Hearing Evaluation

 If it is determined you have an infection or other condition requiring a physician’s attention, Countryside Hearing Aids will assist you in finding an Ear, Nose and Throat specialist in the area.

 Once your ears are thoroughly inspected, you will be shown into our certified sound booth for your hearing evaluation.
-We will then insert a pair of Etymotic Research-3A earphones for the ultimate in acoustic isolation and comfort (we feel that normal headsets are not nearly as accurate).
+We will then insert a pair of MedRx IP 30 earphones for the ultimate in acoustic isolation and comfort.
 You will also be given a handheld patient response button to let us know when you hear the various test tones.
-Testing is done via a GN Otometrics Aurical computerized audiometer.
-For additional comfort, our sound booth has a large window where you can see your professional and speak to them via microphone.
+Testing is done via a MedRx Avant A2D+ Dual Channel Diagnostic Audiometer.
+For additional comfort, our sound booth is equipped with a large window, comfortable seating, microphones and safety handrails.

 Your hearing professional will then take you through a series of hearing evaluation protocols, which will include such things as:

 - Puretone Testing – Press a response button when tone is heard

 - Speech Testing – Repeat the word heard at different presentation levels

 Once testing is completed we will discuss your test results with you.
 If your hearing loss can be helped with hearing instruments, we will show you various options and let you actually wear a set while in the office to experience the improvement.